Skip to main content

 Programs

-A program is a cross-hierarchical collection of projects used for filtering and reporting purposes.
-Programs allow you to group a set of projects that do not all roll up together within a single hierarchy.
-You can use them to represent:
+A program is a cross-hierarchical collection of projects used for filtering and reporting.
+Programs let you group projects that do not roll up within a single hierarchy.

-• Suite Releases that encompass updates for a number of products in a suite
+• Suite releases that encompass updates for multiple products

-• A Program Increment across an Agile Release Train when using SAFe®
+• Program increments across an Agile Release Train (SAFe®)

-• Any other grouping that your hierarchy structure does not support directly
+• Any grouping not supported by your hierarchy structure

-Users can filter the project selection by program to plan, track or report by these subsets.
+Filter project selection by program to plan, track, or report on these subsets.

 • Application Suite